MDI Boys Dig Too Big of a Hole in 1st Quarter and Fall to Ponies 58-45 [STATS & PHOTOS] - NewsBreak

 The Ellsworth Girls Basketball Team had a chance to tie it at the buzzer but came up just short as the Caribou Vikings outlasted the Eagles 59-56 on Friday, December 30th at Katsiaficas Gymnasium in Ellsworth.
 Caribou led 16-14 at the end of the 1st Quarter and 30-28 at the...

-The Ellsworth Boys Basketball Team remained undefeated, beating the Caribou Vikings on Friday afternoon, December 30th, 66-47 at Katsiaficas Gymnasium.
-Ellsworth jumped out to a 20-11 lead at the end of the 1st Quarter.
-The Eagles increased their lead outscoring Caribou 21-8 in the 2nd Quarter to take a 41-19 lead at the end of the 1st Half.
-Caribou cut into the lead in the 3rd Quarter, outscoring Ellsworth 17-10 to make it 51-36 Ellsworth.
+The John Bapst Crusaders Girls Basketball Team beat Waterville, 55-33 on Thursday afternoon, December 29th at the Cross Insurance Arena in Bangor.
+John Bapst jumped out to a 17-4 lead at the end of the 1st Quarter and increased the lead to 28-13 at the end of the 1st Half.
+The Crusaders led 46-26 at the end of the 3rd Quarter.

 Ellsworth Girls Beat Orono 80-15 [STATS & PHOTOS}